Chinch-Bug/clangen-genemod/docs/dev/writing/shortevents.md

 # ShortEvents

-When a timeskip occurs, the event code runs through each cat individually.
-Each cat has a chance to trigger various moon events: condition event, death event, new cat event, and misc event.
-Once an event is triggered, a second, random cat is also chosen for the event.
-There are a few modifiers to determine which cat this is, such as one that increases the chance for mentor/app pairs to have events together.
-It's important to remember that you *do not* have to include either cat in the event.
+When a timeskip occurs, the event code runs through each rabbit individually.
+Each rabbit has a chance to trigger various moon events: condition event, death event, new rabbit event, and misc event.
+Once an event is triggered, a second, random rabbit is also chosen for the event.
+There are a few modifiers to determine which rabbit this is, such as one that increases the chance for mentor/app pairs to have events together.
+It's important to remember that you *do not* have to include either rabbit in the event.

-The cat who triggered the event in the first place is called the main cat, or `m_c`.
-This is the cat that the event is happening *to*.
-This is the cat that always dies in a death event, this is the cat that always gets injured/ill during a condition event, this is the cat that would gain an accessory in a misc event.
+The rabbit who triggered the event in the first place is called the main rabbit, or `m_c`.
+This is the rabbit that the event is happening *to*.
+This is the rabbit that always dies in a death event, this is the rabbit that always gets injured/ill during a condition event, this is the rabbit that would gain an accessory in a misc event.

-The second, random cat is called the random cat, or `r_c`.
-This is the cat that is tagging along for the event.
+The second, random rabbit is called the random rabbit, or `r_c`.
+This is the rabbit that is tagging along for the event.
 It is possible to also kill them in a death event, but it is not mandatory.
 It is possible to injure/sicken them in a condition event, but not mandatory.
 There currently is not functionality for them to also gain accessories.

-New cats can also join the clan through moon events.
+New rabbits can also join the warren through moon events.
 They are referred to with `n_c:{index}`.
-If you would like to ensure they are referred to by their pre-clan name, rather than any newly attained name, use `n_c_pre:{index}`.
+If you would like to ensure they are referred to by their pre-warren name, rather than any newly attained name, use `n_c_pre:{index}`.
 The specific use of `n_c:{index}` is explained within the parameter documentation below.

 Some death events are considered "mass death" events (aka "mass extinction").
-These events kill 3-11 cats at a time.
+These events kill 3-11 rabbits at a time.
 Use the abbreviation `multi_cat` in place of a name and for the history block.
 The names will replace this abbreviation in a "name1, name2, and name3" format, write your event accordingly.
-The `m_c` age and status parameters will also be used to define which cats are allowed to be killed in this event.
+The `m_c` age and status parameters will also be used to define which rabbits are allowed to be killed in this event.

 ## Event Format:
 ```json